Yousif-Abuzeid/Autosar-Port-Driver-Tiva-c/README.md

 - **Scalability**: Easily extensible to support new hardware or additional features.
 - **Configurability**: Flexible configuration of GPIO pins through configuration files.

-## Architecture

-### Layers
-1. **Microcontroller Abstraction Layer (MCAL)**
-   - Manages low-level hardware interactions.
-   - Provides a standard interface to the upper layers.

-2. **ECU Abstraction Layer (ECUAL)**
-   - Offers a hardware-independent interface to the application layer.
-   - Allows for portability across different microcontrollers without modifying the application code.

-3. **Service Layer**
-   - Provides system services such as diagnostics and communication.

-4. **Application Layer**
-   - Contains user application code that leverages the services of the lower layers.

 ## Port Driver Features